benmvp/react-composite-events/src/README.md

 **(Optional)** A `boolean` specifying whether or not a [`triggerEvent`](#triggerevent) should reset the timer.
 If this optional configuration is not specified, then the value `true` will be used as a default.

-For the [`addMouseRest` example](#addmouserest-example), if another `onMouseOver` event happens after the initial one that began the composite event, the timer will be reset since `shouldResetTimerOnRetrigger` is `true`.
+For the [`withMouseRest` example](#withmouserest-example), if another `onMouseOver` event happens after the initial one that began the composite event, the timer will be reset since `shouldResetTimerOnRetrigger` is `true`.
 This is because once the mouse starts moving, it's no longer at rest so the timer needs to be reset.
 If instead you were building a `mouseRemainOver` composite event where the mouse has to just remain over an element but can move around freely, `shouldResetTimerOnRetrigger` should be `false`. `onMouseMove` would trigger the composite event, and continuing to move shouldn't reset the timer.
 Additional `onMouseMove` events should just be ignored.

 `shouldResetTimerOnRetrigger` is ignored if [`defaultDuration`](#defaultduration) is unspecified.

 ### `allowRefire`

-TODO...
+**(Optional)** TODO...

 `allowRefire` is ignored if [`defaultDuration`](#defaultduration) is unspecified.

 ### `beforeCallback`

-TODO...
+**(Optional)** TODO...